Questions and Answers

 • What is the best type of BYPASS?

-There are many types of bypass such as: Roux-en-Y bypass, mini bypass, SASI bypass or bipartition intestine, SADI'S, biliopancreatic diversion, duodenal switch, among others.
-All of these procedures can be considered bypass, because they aim for the food to bypass (or bypass) a part of the intestine.
+There are many types of bypasses such as: Roux-en-Y bypass, mini bypass, SASI bypass or intestinal bipartition, SADI'S, biliopancreatic diversion, duodenal switch, among others.
+All of these procedures can be considered bypass, because they seek to make the food skip (or bypass) a part of the intestine.
 There are many types and all are very effective.
-The best bypass is the one your surgeon performs most frequently and has the most experience with.
-Watch explanatory video about types of bypass.
+The best bypass is the one your surgeon performs most frequently and in which he has the most experience.
+Watch an explanatory video on types of bypass.

 Diabetes surgery or metabolic surgery is used to improve the control of diabetes mellitus, in most cases achieving total remission of the disease.
-The procedures performed are the same as for obesity surgery (gastric sleeve, bypass, among others).
-Not all patients are candidates for surgery for diabetes; however, for candidate patients, surgery is considered the most effective treatment, today, for this disease.
+The procedures performed are the same as those for obesity surgery (gastric sleeve, bypass, among others).
+Not all patients are candidates for diabetes surgery, however for patients who are candidates, surgery is considered the most effective treatment for this disease today.
 More information.

 • What is the hormone GHRELIN?

 The hormone ghrelin, also known as the hunger hormone, is produced in various parts of the body, but mainly in the stomach.
-In bariatric surgery, ghrelin levels are suppressed, which produces a decrease in appetite, an increase in metabolism and a decrease in glucose levels, through various mechanisms.
-Watch explanatory video about ghrelin.
+In bariatric surgery, ghrelin levels are suppressed, which causes a decrease in appetite, an increase in metabolism and a decrease in glucose levels, through various mechanisms.
+See explanatory video about ghrelin.

-There is no better surgery.
+There is no best surgery.
 Both have their pros and cons.
 The best surgery will depend on each patient, weight, age, habits, goals, presence of diseases, reflux, among others, and will also depend a lot on the experience of each surgeon.
-In general terms, bypass surgery is slightly more effective than the sleeve in weight maintenance and diabetes remission, but the gastric sleeve is a less demanding surgery for the patient, less invasive and with a (slightly) lower probability of adverse effects.
+In general terms, bypass surgery is slightly more effective than sleeve surgery in weight maintenance and diabetes remission, but gastric sleeve is a less demanding surgery for the patient, less invasive and with a lower probability (slightly) of adverse effects.
 The recommendation is that you listen to your surgeon, surely his experience will give you the best recommendation.
-More information about gastric sleeve, SASI or bipartition bypass, Roux Y bypass, mini bypass.
+More information about gastric sleeve, SASI or bipartition bypass, Roux-en-Y bypass, mini bypass.

 • Who is a CANDIDATE for bariatric surgery?

-Your daily activities involve some exercise, such as walking, moving or climbing stairs.
-You can do these activities from day 1 of your surgery.
-Everything will be progressive.
-However, when it comes to formal exercise such as the gym, swimming, contact sports, running, we prefer that the patient do them after 2 months.
-The goal is to prevent the formation of any hernias at the incision sites.
-This recommendation may vary in each of the bariatric teams or surgeons.
+Your daily activities will involve some exercise, such as walking, moving around or climbing stairs.
+You will be able to do these activities from day 1 of your surgery.
+Everything will be gradual.
+However, when it comes to formal exercise such as gym, swimming, contact sports, running, we prefer that the patient do them after 2 months.
+The goal is to prevent the formation of a hernia at the incision sites.
+This recommendation may vary for each bariatric surgeon or team.

 • STAPLES and stapling material

-Stapling material is perhaps the most important tool during cutting the structures (stomach or intestine), both for the gastric sleeve and for any type of bypass.
-There are different brands of grapes in the national and international market.
-At Obesity Health we use the highest quality Covidien Medtronic staples, as well as safe and proven reinforcement techniques.
-Watch video about grape picking explanation by Dr. Rey Romero
+Stapling material is perhaps the most important tool during the cutting of structures (stomach or intestine), both for gastric sleeve and for any type of bypass.
+There are different brands of stapling material on the national and international market.
+At Obesity Health we use the best quality Covidien Medtronic staples, as well as safe and proven reinforcement techniques.
+Watch a video explaining stapling by Dr. Rey Romero

 • What will my HOSPITALIZATION be like?

 You will arrive at the hospital the night before your surgery (in some cases you can arrive the same day in the morning).
-You will be channeled to put solutions through your veins.
-At the appointed time you will go to the operating room where medication will be placed through your vein to make you fall asleep (general anesthesia).
-You will wake up when the surgery is finished.
-You will go to your room and that same day you will be instructed to walk (some steps), and you will also start with small "sips of water."
-The day after your surgery you will feel much better, your fluid tolerance will be evaluated and you will be able to go for a walk in the hallway.
-Finally, on the second day of your surgery, you will be discharged and you will be given the necessary instructions for your postoperative period.
+You will be given a tube to give you solutions through your vein.
+At the appointed time you will go to the operating room where you will be given a medicine through your vein to make you sleep (general anesthesia).
+You will wake up when the surgery is over.
+You will go to your room and that same day you will be told to walk (a few steps), and you will also start with small "sips of water."
+The day after your surgery you will feel much better, your tolerance to liquids will be evaluated and you will be able to go out for a walk in the hallway.
+Finally, on the second day after your surgery you will be discharged and you will be given the necessary instructions for your postoperative period.
 More information.

 • INSTRUCTIONS prior to my surgery

-It is necessary to have an initial interview with Dr. Rey Romero or one of our medical coordinators, undergo preoperative studies, be evaluated by psychology and internal medicine and start a preoperative diet that can last from 3 days to 1 month prior depending on each case.
-Interviews can be carried out in person, by telephone or by video call.
+It is necessary to have an initial interview with Dr. Rey Romero or one of our medical coordinators, undergo preoperative studies, be assessed by psychology and internal medicine and start a preoperative diet that can last from 3 days to 1 month in advance depending on each case.
+Interviews can be done in person, by phone or by video call.
 More information.

 • What should I do to HAVE surgery with Obesity Health?

-1.- The first step is to carry out an initial assessment, this can be in person or by telephone.
-(You can schedule by WhatsApp at 52 229173 0768).
+1.- The first step is to carry out an initial assessment, which can be done in person or by phone.
+(You can schedule an appointment via WhatsApp at 52 229173 0768).

-Most patients can return to normal activities 7 days after surgery.
-These activities include driving, going to the office, work, places, daily activities, among others.
-In patients whose jobs involve greater physical strength, the recovery time may be longer, 2 or 3 weeks.
+• Most patients can return to normal activities 7 days after surgery.
+These activities include driving, going to the office, work, shopping, and everyday activities, among others.
+In patients whose jobs involve greater physical strength, recovery time may be longer, 2 or 3 weeks.

 • Download POSTOPERATIVE CARE manual

-Download your postoperative care manual which has been prepared for your understanding and based on hundreds of our patients' experiences.
+Download your postoperative care manual which has been made simple for your understanding and based on hundreds of experiences of our patients.
 Download manual

 • Can I TRAVEL after my surgery?